aspnetboilerplate/aspnetboilerplate/doc/WebSite/Feature-Management.md

         throw new AbpAuthorizationException("You exceed task creation limit for this month, sorry :(");
     }

-FeatureChecker methods have also overrides to work features for a specified tenantId, not only for the current tenantId.
+The FeatureChecker methods also have overrides so that features can not only work for the current tenantId, but for a **specified** tenantId as well.

 #### Client Side

-In the client side (javascript), we can use **abp.features** namespace to get current values of the features.
+On the client side (javascript), we can use the **abp.features** namespace to get the current values of features.

 ##### isEnabled